Position Class: Full Time

 Location: Washington, DC

-Founded in 1976, the Congressional Black Caucus Foundation is a non-profit organization focused on eliminating disparities within the global black community by developing leaders, informing policy and educating the public.
+Founded in 1976, the Congressional Black Caucus Foundation is a non-profit organization focused on eliminating disparities within the global Black community by developing leaders, informing policy and educating the public.
 Our primary focus areas are education, public health, economic empowerment and the environment.

 The Director, Marketing and Communications will direct all aspects of marketing and communications for the department.
-He/she will provide visionary leadership to promote CBCF’s programs and initiatives using innovative print, digital, and social media strategies to attract new participants, partners and supporters.
-He/she will communicate and market across multi-media platforms to increase community awareness and engagement; attract and inform stakeholders and supporters; and drive donor funding and individual giving support.
+They will provide visionary leadership to promote CBCF’s programs and initiatives using innovative print, digital, and social media strategies to attract new participants, partners and supporters.
+They will communicate and market across multi-media platforms to increase community awareness and engagement; attract and inform stakeholders and supporters; and drive donor funding and individual giving support.

 The Director will help to expand CBCF’s reach and influence among its diverse stakeholder groups through creative imagery and storytelling via the use of videos, infographics, blogs; and key messaging to convey the organization’s mission, goals, and success.
 The incumbent must be knowledgeable, enthusiastic and technically savvy to readily produce and populate information with insight and impact.
-He/she will oversee all communications and media strategy including website and social media.
+They will oversee all communications and media strategy including website and social media.
 The successful candidate will be a functional marketing or communications expert with excellent verbal and written ability to engage diverse audiences in business, media, social and public relations communication.
-He/she will ensure a professional image and high quality marketing deliverables; and must utilize target marketing, segmentation, and related data/reporting to drive results.
+They will ensure a professional image and high-quality marketing deliverables; and must utilize target marketing, segmentation, and related data/reporting to drive results.

 - Reports to: Vice President, Marketing and Communications

 - Directly Supervises: Graphic Design Coordinator, Graphic Design Specialist, & Digital Media Specialist